saivarshitnune/Tennis-Analyzer/README.md

 # Tennis-Analyzer

 # Introduction
   This project analyzes Tennis players in a video to measure their speed, ball shot speed and number of shots.
-This project will detect players and the tennis ball using YOLO and also utilizes CNNs to extract court keypoints.
+This project will detect and track  the  players, tennis ball using YOLO and also utilizes CNNs to extract court keypoints.

 # Output Videos